TrisPatt/Disney-quiz-game/README.md

 ### response

 Once the user selects their answer, the response is shown in two ways.
 A visual and audible reply tells the user if they are correct or not.
-Both the sound and colour are clear and obvious universal cues.
+Both the sound and colour are clear and obvious universal cues with accessibility in mind.
 - The correct answer shows a green background on the button and triggers a ding (correct) sound.
 - The incorrect answer shows a red background on the button and triggers a buzzer (incorrect) sound.